 The plant will grow until certain high and maturity days then it stops getting taller until the fruit ripe.
 This variety is perfect for a short growing season or container garden.

-Some determinate varieties are Bush Early Girl Tomato, Roma Tomato, Baby Boomer Hybrid (again it will say on the seed package label).
 For this type of tomatoes, you can remove the suckers or leave them to grow.
 You will get fruits on each sucker when the plant mature.

 What Happens If You Don’t Remove The Tomato Plant Sucker